 THEMES IN THE COURSE

-This twelve day course cost per person is R7000, which includes the following…
+This thirteen day course cost is R7500, which includes the following…

 - Vegetarian lunch & teas and four evening meals